Grant Turner (radio host): Legacy

 Known for his diction, ingratiating personality, and professionalism, Turner was among the first three inductees in the Country Disc Jockey Hall of Fame (now Country Radio Seminar On-Air Hall of Fame Inductees) in 1975.
 Six years later, Turner was inducted into the Country Music Hall of Fame along with Vernon Dalhart.

 Turner was the first radio host or announcer to be inducted into the Country Music Hall of Fame.
-The other two announcers inducted were Ralph Emery in 2007 and Kix Brooks (as part of Brooks & Dunn) in 2019 (Brooks succeeded Bob Kingsley as host of American Country Countdown in January 2006.).
+The other two announcers inducted were Ralph Emery in 2007 and Kix Brooks (as part of Brooks & Dunn) in 2019 (Brooks succeeded Bob Kingsley as host of American Country Countdown in January 2006 and hosted until the end of 2024.).